RudyDev1/Notes/README.md

 ![Site screenshot][product-screenshot] <br>

-Notes is a page where you can save your notes.
+MyNotes is a page where you can save your notes.
 The design is made based on the course, but I added Local Storage and improved the look on phones

 <p align="right">(<a href="#readme-top">back to top</a>)</p>